 - New Equipment for Each New Operatory

 - Business License

-Marketing and advertising is a critical when you open a new office, are looking to expand your patient rolls, or are offering new procedures or treatments.
+Marketing and advertising are critical when you open a new office, expand your patient rolls, or offer new procedures or treatments.
 While marketing might be mission-critical, it’s usually not cheap.
 Here are just a few of the marketing and advertising strategies that a dental practice may be considering: